Financial-Times/n-service-worker/README.md

 As service workers are potentially disastrous in their impact and difficult to roll back quickly, n-service-worker is one of the few parts of the next stack which has the concept of multiple qa environments.
 Releases happen in up to 4 stages (any of which can be skipped in a hurry/emergency).

 When releasing changes to n-service-worker consider how likely your changes are to go wrong and whether unit tests provide adequate coverage.
-Discuss with QA if necessary and keep them informed about which 'environment' your planned release is at.

 ### Releasing the bower component

 If you're only changing `main.js`, or the templates, this is just a normal bower component release (consumed by n-ui).
-To get it into prod create a semver tag on this repo and then a new patch reease of n-ui.
+To get it into prod create a semver tag on this repo and then a new patch release of n-ui.

 ### Releasing the service worker

 Builds tagged with special tags and master builds push files named `__sw-{prod,canary,qa,master}.js` to s3.
 Feature flags are then used to toggle which one is installed for which users.
 The relevant flags are

 - `swQAVariant` - multivariant flag used by QA to choose between any of the 4 service worker variants
 - `swCanaryRelease` - forces a small percentage of users onto an experimental version of the service worker

 #### What triggers each kind of release

 - All master builds release `/__sw-master.js`
 - All tags of the form `qa-v{release number}` will release `/__sw-qa.js`
 - All tags of the form `canary-v{release number}` will release `/__sw-canary.js`